Leon-87-7/movieListProject/README.md

 - [The Movie Database (TMDb)](https://www.themoviedb.org/) for providing the movie data API
 - React team for the amazing framework
+- Vite team for the fast build tool
 - All the open-source contributors who make projects like this possible

 ## 📧 Contact